-To get the pattern, download the pattern pieces from our members-only Sewing Resource Library in the section called “Free Patterns”.
-As with all our pattern freebies, you need to be signed up to our newsletter to get the password to access it.
-If you’ve already subscribed and forgot the password, check the footer of any past email from us – we always include the password there as a reminder.
+To get our eye mask pattern, you can download the PDF from our members-only Sewing Resource Library in the section called "Free Patterns".
+As with all our pattern freebies, you need to be signed up for our newsletter to get the password to access it.
+If you've already subscribed and forgot the password, check the footer of any past email from us - we always include the password there as a reminder.
 Otherwise, sign up using the box below.

-For this version I am trying out the idea of using two different fabrics.
-The outer fabric is this lovely organic flannel that just dropped at Core Fabrics, and on the inside I’m using a piece of sandwashed Cupro left over from another project.
-The coolness of the fabric is lovely on your face and anyone that ever recommended sleeping on a silk pillowcase would have a hard time telling the difference here.
-Just lovely!
+For the version in this tutorial, I am using two different fabrics.
+The outer fabric is a lovely organic cotton flannel from Core Fabrics, and on the inside I'm using a piece of sandwashed cupro.
+Cupro is a great silk alternative and feels so lovely on your face!
+Luxury darlings, luxury!

 Once you cut out your pattern pieces, it should look like this:

 Place the batting on the wrong side of the front pattern piece.
 Line up the edges and pin to the back piece, right sides together.

 Starting at one end of the mask, stitch through all layers, around the edge at 3/8" seam allowance.
 Backstitch at the beginning and end.
 Leave both ends of the mask open, as you will be turning it inside out through these openings.

 Trim the batting all the way to the stitch line, being careful not to snip stitches.
 Use duckbill scissors if you have them to make this step easier.
 Trim or grade the other seam allowances depending on the thickness of the fabrics used.
 In this case I only trimmed the flannel.
 The cupro can be a bit unravelly so I didn't want to clip it too close to the stitch line and the fabric will sit smoothly inside.

 Turn the mask right side out and press well.
 If using a delicate fabric like silk or cupro, make sure to use a press cloth.